HugoHasenbein/redmine_attribute_quickies/README.md

 * Choose **Role** for which this Attribute-Quicky should be active, all or only certain roles
 * Choose **Tracker** for which this Attribute-Quicky should be active, all or selected ones

-**Save**
+**Save!**

-Now you can right click an issue or many issues in the issue index view "View all issues" or "Custom query" and choose the Attribute-Quicky, which is displayed on top of the context menu.
+Now you can right click an issue or on many issues at a time in the issue index view "View all issues" or "Custom query" and choose the Attribute-Quicky, which is displayed on top of the context menu.
 Click!
 All configured changes are applied to the issue.
 Ready!

-Attribute-Quickies honor work-flow permissions and permissions per role, i.e. "View (use) Attribute-Quickies" and "Manage (admin) Attribute-Qucikies"
+Attribute-Quickies honor work-flow permissions and permissions per role, i.e. "View (use) Attribute-Quickies" and "Manage (admin) Attribute-Quickies"